Armenia Coronavirus - Travel Advice

 Armenia Covid-19 Entry Requirements

-In order to enter the country by land or air, travelers must present one of the following:
+In order to enter the country by land or air, all travelers must present one of the following:

 Anyone who does not have the required test result must take a PCR test at his/her own expense at the airport or land border.
 The person must then remain in self-isolation at their own expense until a test result has been received.
 If the result is negative, no further self-isolation is required.
 If the result is positive, the individual must remain in self-isolation for 14 days.